 The colour range is lovely, and makes another compelling case for those who want their kitchen to look a specific way.
 The controls are sleek and uncluttered, which makes it a great option for beginner air fryers.

-The obvious downside is the capacity, so if you want to cook for more than people, I would suggest trying out the COSORI Air Fryer XXL or the Ninja AF300UK Foodi Dual Zone Air Fryer.
+The obvious downside is the capacity, so if you want to cook for more than two people, I would suggest trying out the COSORI Air Fryer XXL or the Ninja AF300UK Foodi Dual Zone Air Fryer.

 About this review, and our reviewer